kouliping/en/documentation/Middleware/API-Gateway/Operation-Guide/Create-Auth/Create-Auth.md

 - API provider authorizes the API group to API caller.

-When the customer of API provider or he needs to test the API calling, it is necessary to create the access key as the identity of requester, and then the API provider authorizes the API group to API caller during the access authorization.
+When the customer of API provider or himself needs to test the API calling, it is necessary to create the access key as the identity of requester, and then the API provider authorizes the API group to API caller via access key.

-Then, it will be explained in two parts:
+Below, it will be explained in two parts:

 ## Operational Steps